paulsinclair51/briteTest/docs/md/Documentation_Guide.md

 Document formats:

-- **.md**: Markdown documentation format for online viewing.
+- **.md**: Markdown format for online viewing and the base/master from which to generate .pdf and .docx format files.

-- **.pdf**: Portable Document Format for printing.
-A briteTest .pdf file is generated from a briteTest .md file using genpdf in the scripts directory of the repository root.
+- **.pdf**: Portable Document Format useful as a portable and printable form of a document.
+A .pdf file is generated from an .md file.

+- **.docx**: MS Word DOCX format.
+A briteTest .docx file is generated from a .pdf file.
 </details>

 <details>